 ACIAR’s program in the East Asia region is the largest of all four regions where it operates reflecting the strong bilateral relationships that ACIAR has with countries in East Asia.

 Direct Aid Program (DAP)

 The Direct Aid Program is a small grant scheme that partners with various organisations to support projects which directly contribute to the welfare and the income-generating capacity of poor or disadvantaged groups, or enhances the long-term productivity and sustainability of the physical environment.

 Defence and Security

 The Philippines is an important regional defence and security partner due to its strategic location in South East Asia and similar approach to security issues, including our shared interest in countering terrorism in our region.
-Australia’s engagement with the Armed Forces of the Philippines and the Department of National Defense focuses on the fields of maritime security, counter-terrorism, law and leadership, airworthiness and logistics.
+Australia’s engagement with the Armed Forces of the Philippines (AFP) and the Department of National Defense (DND) focuses on the fields of maritime security, counter-terrorism, law and leadership, airworthiness and logistics.
 Australia also supports Philippines capability development through targeted training and capacity assistance.

 According to the World Bank, the Philippines posted a 6.8 percent Gross Domestic Product growth rate in 2016, an improvement from 6.0 percent growth rate in 2015, but down from 7.2 per cent in 2013.
 Robust domestic consumption, improved exports, acceleration in private investment, and government spending have supported the growth.

 The macro-economic fundamentals of the Philippine economy remain sound.
 Inflation and interest rates are low and the currency is stable.
 Overseas Filipinos' remittance income, which accounts for approximately 10 per cent of the Philippine economy, continues to support domestic consumption.
 Business Process Outsourcing, an increasingly important driver of the economy, has grown tremendously in recent years, employing over a million Filipinos.